dottox/otel-server/README.md

-# OpenTelemtry to Instana in EKS
+# OpenTelemetry to Instana in EKS

 Reqs:
 - Una instancia de Instana